syncfusion-content/blazor-docs/blazor/ribbon/filemenu.md

 ## Custom header text

 You can define custom header text for the file menu by using the `Text` property of the `<RibbonFileMenuSettings>` directive.
 By default, the header text is set to `File`.

+## Events

+Below are the events that are currently supported in Ribbon Filemenu

+* `FileMenuOpening` - FileMenuOpenEventArgs
+* `FileMenuClosing` - FileMenuCloseEventArgs
+* `FileMenuOpened` - FileMenuOpenedEventArgs
+* `FileMenuClosed` - FileMenuClosedEventArgs
+* `FileMenuItemRendering` - FileMenuItemRenderEventArgs
+* `ItemSelecting` - FileMenuItemSelectEventArgs